 The Butler-Jackson House at 1703 Grand Avenue is significant for its place in Everett's architectural history and as the home of two prominent and influential, and very different, Everett residents.
 The large Colonial Revival house on a bluff overlooking the port was designed by August F. Heide (1862-1943?), an important local architect whose buildings helped shape Everett's downtown and residential neighborhoods during its boom years.
 The house was built in 1910 for William C. Butler (1866-1944), the conservative Republican banker and businessman who financed much of the city's early development and controlled it economically and politically for decades, his wife Eleanor Hughes Butler, and their son.
-In 1967, Democratic United States Senator Henry M. "Scoop" Jackson (1912-1983), his wife Helen Hardin Jackson, and their two young children moved into the home.
-Jackson savored the irony of owning the big house built by the tight-fisted Republican banker, where he had delivered newspapers as a boy.
-In 2008, the Butler-Jackson house, added to the National Register of Historic Places in 1998, remains the home of Helen Jackson.
+In 1967, Democratic United States Senator Henry M. "Scoop" Jackson (1912-1983), his wife Helen Hardin Jackson (1933-2018), and their two young children moved into the home.
+Henry Jackson savored the irony of owning the big house built by the tight-fisted Republican banker, where he had delivered newspapers as a boy.
+The Butler-Jackson house, added to the National Register of Historic Places in 1998, remained the home of Helen Jackson until her death.

 Easterners in Everett